hungnguyen10897/PyMongo_Parquet/README.md

 <br/>
 <br/>
 <br/>
-  To delete all these temporary snapshots on MongoDB which are only meant to be viewed on Compass
+  To delete the first 10 snapshots on MongoDB which are only meant to be viewed on Compass

 ```
-python mongodb_gridfs_operator.py -f config.cfg -a delete -p .*
+python mongodb_gridfs_operator.py delete -p .* -l 10
 ```

 Now the database no longer contains the temporary snapshots.